-16 Commissioning and Procurement: Governance
+17 Commissioning, Procurement and Contract Management: Governance

-- 16.1 The Council is required to comply with the Public Contracts Regulations (2015) (PCR15); the Public Services (Social Value) Act (2012) the Concession Contracts Regulations (2016) as well as other more general legislation. - 16.2 In addition, Part D of the Council's Constitution Finance, Procurement and Contract Governance Rules (PCGR) - operates as a set of internal governance rules that all officers are required to comply with (subject to any relevant exemptions as set out within the PCGR). - 16.3 The PCGR includes a process for dealing with breaches of the rules and a process to waive the PCGR in certain circumstances. (noting that the PCR15 cannot be waived).
-All relevant procurement templates were updated in 2022/23 and training on the PCGR was provided across the Council.
-All breaches and waivers are recorded and reported in accordance with the PCGR. - 16.4 The PCGR aligns with the Council's Schemes of Delegation that state the levels of authorisation required within directorates to carry out their functions in accordance with the Constitution.
-These are required to be adhered to when authorising procurement related reports at the start (Procurement Strategy) and the end of the process (Contract Award). - 16.5 Social Value is an integral part of the procurement process and is governed according to the Social Value Policy and associated documents as published on the Council's website. - 16.6 Notices in relation to procurement projects are published in accordance with PCR15 and resulting contract and spend data is published on the Council's website in accordance with the Transparency Rules that require all spend over £500 to be made public.
+- 17.1 The Council is required to comply with the Public Contracts Regulations (2015) (PCR15); the Public Services (Social Value) Act (2012), the Local Government Transparency Code (2015) and the Concession Contracts Regulations (2016) as well as other more general legislation. - 17.2 In addition, Part D of the Council's Constitution Finance, Procurement and Contract Governance Rules (PCGR) operates as a set of internal governance rules that all officers are required to comply with (subject to any relevant exemptions as set out within the PCGR). - 17.3 The PCGR includes a process for dealing with breaches of the rules and a process to waive the PCGR in certain circumstances. (noting that the PCR15 cannot be waived).
+Whilst a number of procurement templates were updated in 2022/23 and training on the PCGR provided across the Council.
+All breaches and waivers are recorded and reported in accordance with the PCGR. - 17.4 The PCGR aligns with the Council's Schemes of Delegation that state the levels of authorisation required within directorates to carry out their functions in accordance with the Constitution.
+These are required to be adhered to when authorising procurement related reports at the start (Procurement Strategy) and the end of the process (Contract Award).

+17.5 Social Value is an integral part of the procurement process and is governed according to the Social Value Policy and associated documents as published on the Council's website.

+- 17.6 Notices in relation to procurement projects are published in accordance with PCR15 and resulting contract and spend data is published on the Council's website in accordance with the Transparency Rules that require all spend over £500 to be made public. - 17.7 Since the introduction of government appointed Commissioners, they have also been involved in the key decision making process.

-16.7 Operating Model
+17.8 Operating Model